 United Precious Metal Refining (UPMR) is a primary precious metal refiner established in 1988.
 Most of its processes involve the refining of gold, silver, platinum, and palladium.
-UPMR also produces and sells products such as alloys, casting grain, solders, wire, sheet, tubing, as well as our own investment bars.
+UPMR also produces and sells products such as alloy, casting grain, solder, wire, sheet, tubing, as well as our own investment bars.
 In addition to its products and refining services, UPMR also provides precious metal assays and other analytical services.

 United Precious Metal Refining, Inc. (UPMR) is committed to fighting serious abuses of human rights and avoiding contributing to conflict with regard to any metal used in our supply chain.
 UPMR also complies with our own strong standards of anti-money laundering (AML) and combatting terror financing.
 Since 2013, UPMR has been compliant as a Conflict-Free Smelter by the RBA - Responsible Business Alliance (formerly the EICC - Electronics Industry Citizenship Coalition).
+Our AML policy is reviewed annually by a third-party, independent consulting firm which reviews our program using in-person consultations with key personnel.
 Our supply chain policy was developed with the assistance of a consultant from the RBA and is consistent with the standards set forth in the Supply Chain Policy of the OECD - Due Diligence Guidance - Annex II and the new Responsible Minerals Assurance Process (RMAP), Gold Standard of 2017.